hrmilon/ticket-api-vue/README.md

 #ticket-frontend
-✔ - load more observer
-❌ - add functionlity of load more
+✔ - add functionlity of load more